97th Grey Cup: West Semi-Final

 The Stampeders opened the post-season the way they ended the regular season in Regina where they had three second-half drives and were within 20 yards of the end zone, but were only able produce two field goals.
 In the opening half, the Stampeders again squandered three chances to score touchdowns from inside the red zone and settled for three Sandro DeAngelis field goals.
 Three of those Stampeders drives in the second quarter ended with Calgary quarterback Henry Burris either shedding the ball under pressure or throwing an incompletion, which brought DeAngelis out onto the field.

 On the other side, the Edmonton Eskimos were also unable to score a touchdown in the red zone as Stampeder cornerback Brandon Browner stopped Edmonton's running back Arkee Whitlock twice from within five yards early in the second quarter to prevent a touchdown.
-The Eskimos would depend on their kicker, Noel Prefontaine to kick for two field goals and a last-minute single point for all of Edmonton's first-half points.
+The Eskimos depended on their kicker, Noel Prefontaine, to kick for two field goals and a last-minute single point for all of Edmonton's first-half points.

 With both teams' inability to score a touchdown during the first two quarters of play, Calgary had a 9–7 lead into halftime.

 However, in the third quarter, Henry Burris threw a nine-yard touchdown pass to receiver Arjei Franklin to take a 16–7 lead at 5:25 of the third quarter, capping an eight-play, 57-yard drive.
 However, Edmonton's Skyler Green countered Calgary's touchdown score with a 93-yard touchdown return on the ensuing Calgary kickoff.

 Heading into the fourth quarter, the Stampeders led by two points, 16–14, before Calgary punter Burke Dales kicked a 67-yard single 19 seconds in to give Calgary a three-point lead.
 Then at 2:52 of the fourth quarter, Henry Burris threw a 29-yard touchdown pass to Romby Bryant to increase their lead to 24–14.